ManuelSR26/manuelsr26.github.io/about.md

 </p>

 <p style="text-align: center;">
-<span style="color:black">I work as an Engineer in the Telecom Industry supporting projects for Mobile Operators in the LTE and 5G wireless networks.
-Currently, I am an online graduate student passionate for Data, Machine Learning, and Artificial Intelligence. </span>
+<span style="color:black">I work as an Engineer in the Telecom Industry supporting projects for Mobile Operators in the LTE and 5G networks.
+Currently, I am an online graduate student passionate for Data. </span>
 </p>

 <p style="text-align: center;">